pmahend1/pmahend1/README.md

 ## About me

 I am a software developer with over 10 years of work experience, more than 6 years spanning in mobile application development.
 I have developed apps for both iOS and Android devices.
-My apps have been downloaded over 500K with more than 50K active users.
+My apps have been downloaded over 500K times with more than 50K active users.

 I am passionate about creating apps that are both functional and visually appealing.
 I am always looking for new ways to improve my skills and learn new technologies.